Eviction Lawyer Temple Terrace, FL

 How do I evict a month-to-month tenant?

-Can I remove a tenant myself?
+Is it legal to remove a tenant myself?

-The time required to evict a non-paying tenant in an uncontested eviction action can range from four to six weeks, depending on the details of the case and the court’s busy schedule.
+An uncontested eviction can take about four to six weeks, depending on the court’s schedule.

 Choose Kelley, Grant & Tanis Law for Your Temple Terrace Eviction Case